lixinneo04/lixinneo04/README.md

 I've been learning different Computer Science courses throughout my university journey.
 Currently passionate about exploring more about AI and Machine Learning.

-* 🌍  I'm based in Malaysia
+* 🌍  I'm based in Malaysia.
-* ✉️  You can contact me at [neolixin@gmail.com](mailto:neolixin@gmail.com)
+* ✉️  You can contact me at [neolixin@gmail.com](mailto:neolixin@gmail.com).
-* 🧠  Interested in learning AI and Machine Learning
+* 🧠  Interested in learning AI and Machine Learning.
-* 👥  Looking to collaborate on any Fun & Interactive Game Projects
+* 👥  Looking to collaborate on any Fun & Interactive Game Projects.
 * 💬  I'm actually bad at programming.
 Please don't tell anyone.

 ## 📊 Github Stats: